Oil sucks stocks down as global recession fears bubble up

 "That means they're probably going to run into a deficit, which means they'll have to issue new bonds to finance the deficits, probably in U.S. dollars, which is going to get stronger, and where interest rates are rising," he said.
 "It's a double, triple whammy for them."

-Stocks could, of course, take heart if oil prices stabilise or rally.
+Stocks could, of course, take heart if oil prices stabilize or rally.

 "It's plausible that, with oil now overshooting to the downside, this theme is already burning itself out and we are getting close to the end-game when oil prices find a floor allowing markets more broadly to calm down," said Paul O'Connor, co-head of multi-asset at Henderson Global Investors in London.